Weill-Neurohub-OPTiMaL/VideoRecordingApp/README.md

 The code consists of a java application that records videos from USB-connected webcams based on a configurable scheduler.
 A graphical user interface enables easy termination of ongoing recordings.
 The app assumes a Linux OS; however the command that accesses webcams to start and end recordings can be replaced with alternatives compatible with a different OS.

 ## Installation Guide:
-This application is intended to be cloned and run inside a Singularity build, but can also be run manually directly from the command line.
-After cloning the repository, the following steps can be followed to manually launch the app:
+After cloning the repository, the following steps will manually launch the app:

-1. Install the following packages on the local machine:
+1. Install the following packages on a PC:
 * Java 11
 * ffmpeg
 * video4linux2